tuledev/minimal-mistakes/_posts/2019-02-22-try-catch-exception-rather-than-return-codes.md

 We can smell something in the `onUpdateButtonPressed` function:
 - 2 `return` lines(better than nested if)
-- chaining promises(better than nested promises)
+- chaining Promises(better than nested Promises)
 - a little complex show/hide loading flow
 - hard to figure out the updating flow

 It's not bad at all.
-But imagine, if we have more error codes and chaining promises, the code will be massive and hard to maintain in the future.
+But imagine, if we have more error codes and chaining Promises, the code will be massive and hard to maintain in the future.

 So let's refactor `onUpdateButtonPressed` with `try-catch` and `async/await`